Indiana Economic Development Corporation

 The Indiana Economic Development Corporation (IEDC) was founded in 2005 and is charged with growing the state economy, driving economic development, helping businesses launch, grow and locate in the state.
-Led by Secretary of Commerce Bradley B. Chambers and governed by a 14-member board chaired by Governor Eric J. Holcomb, the IEDC is organized as a public private partnership and manages many initiatives, including performance-based tax credits, workforce training grants, innovation and entrepreneurship resources, public infrastructure assistance, and talent attraction and retention efforts.
+Led by Secretary of Commerce Bradley B. Chambers and governed by a 14-member board chaired by Governor Mike Braun, the IEDC is organized as a public private partnership and manages many initiatives, including performance-based tax credits, workforce training grants, innovation and entrepreneurship resources, public infrastructure assistance, and talent attraction and retention efforts.

 The IEDC 5E economic growth strategy is centered on the following themes: Environment, Entrepreneurship, Economy of the Future, Energy Transition and External Engagement.

 In 2022, the IEDC's strategic initiatives delivered: